IPC Classes and Complying with IPC Standards for PCB Design

 The IPC standards define four product classifications.
 Class 1 defines requirements for general printed circuit boards with a limited life and simple functions.
 These boards are meant for one-time use or throwaway products.
 Class 2 defines design requirements for electronic products that require extended service life and on-demand performance.
 These boards tend to have more complicated functions than would be found in simple devices and are often part of a larger system, such as a computer or television.

 Class 3 PCBs have tighter in-manufacturing tolerances and more stringent reliability requirements as opposed to Class 1 and Class 2 boards.
-Someone that is not a professional designer is likely designing a Class 1 circuit board.
+Someone who is not a professional designer is likely designing a Class 1 circuit board.
 More complex products tend to be built to Class 2 or Class 3.
 IPC Class 3/A takes the Class 3 reliability requirements and applies them to military and/or aerospace electronic products.
 Other important standards organizations for military products include ISO, MIL, FAA, and SAE.

 Differences Between IPC Class 2 and Class 3

-Products defined as Class 3 must be built according to criteria that includes plating thickness, laminate/solder mask selection, PCB manufacturing processes, material qualifications, and quality inspection.
+Products defined as Class 3 must be built according to criteria including plating thickness, laminate/solder mask selection, PCB manufacturing processes, material qualifications, and quality inspection.
 The major differences between Class 2 and Class 3 are in the component placement requirements for SMT components.
 Class 3 places stricter cleanliness requirements on the assemblies, defines a definite plating thickness in through-hole vias, and plating thickness on the surface of PCBs.

 Teardrops in Altium Designer